Element. Go ToElement State Core(String, Boolean) Method

 protected: virtual bool GoToElementStateCore(Platform::String ^ stateName, bool useTransitions) = GoToElementStateCore;

-virtual bool GoToElementStateCore(winrt::hstring const & stateName, bool useTransitions);
+bool GoToElementStateCore(winrt::hstring const & stateName, bool useTransitions);

 protected virtual bool GoToElementStateCore(string stateName, bool useTransitions);